agsb/f2u/README.md

 - use the minimal indirect thread code model, [MITC](https://github.com/agsb/f2u/blob/main/small%20MITC%20Forth%20en.pdf)

-- a minimal inner interpreter and primitives words (clock, uart, interrupts, stacks, math, moves) dependent of a MCU family;
+- the minimal inner interpreter and primitives words (clock, uart, interrupts, stacks, math, moves) dependent of a MCU family;

 - all compound words independent of any specific MCU family, without any assembler specifc code inline, like a imutable list with rellocable references.

-The dictionary then will a unique linked list composed by  a) a link for previous word's link, b) a byte with size of name plus flags, c) a sequence of characters of name and d) a sequence of, or references or assembler code.
+The dictionary is a unique linked list composed by:  a) a link for previous word's link, b) a byte with size of name plus flags, c) a sequence of characters of name and d) a sequence of, or references or assembler code.

 The word names, until 15 characters, are full preserved, not hashed, not lowered, for trace back compound words, word by word.